dom-kufel/dominik-kufel.github.io/blog/_posts/2024-06-17-neural_quantum-intro.md

 <!-- Just to mention a few: large language models surpassed human performance[^1] on a multitude of tasks, [AlphaZero](https://www.nature.com/articles/s41586-020-03051-4a) humbles world’s top chess players, while [AlphaFold2&3](https://www.nature.com/articles/s41586-024-07487-w) make a huge impact on protein folding research.
 Personally, I find this progress in a variety of fields really quite amazing!
 This also naturally prompts me to ask a question about my own field: **can recent AI advancements be helpful for understanding quantum many-body physics**? -->

 In my view the answer is **a qualified yes!** Why?
 Well, maybe because neural networks are *already* state-of-the-art for some quantum many-body physics models among all existing numerical methods!
-Neural-networks for many-body problems were shown to be highly-expressible, runtime and memory-efficient and have a different set of limitations than existing numerical methods.
+Neural-networks for many-body problems are highly-expressible, runtime and memory-efficient and have a different set of limitations than existing numerical methods.
 Cool!
-This makes me think that there might exist an interesting space of problems where neural nets can outcompete more traditional approaches.
-This in turn, will make AI-based methods to be increasingly more popular within the condensed matter / quantum information community.
+This makes me think that there might exist an interesting space of problems where neural nets can outcompete more traditional approaches, thus eventually boosting their popularity in the condensed matter and quantum information communities.
 Motivated by this why not learning more about neural networks for quantum?

 In this blogpost I will discuss how to apply **neural-network based methods for solving quantum many-body problems**.
 We will start from briefly describing the <a href="#neural-networks-for-quantum---basics">basic framework</a>.
 This should give enough background to understand the current literature on the topic.
 Equipped with this knowledge, we will talk about the <a href="#neural-networks-for-quantum---hopes">hopes</a> and rather unique strengths of neural networks for some quantum problems as compared with other existing methods.
 These will include lack of an inherent sign problem (as compared with quantum Monte Carlo) and not being limited to area law entanglement states (as compared with tensor networks).
 Finall, we will discuss some associated <a href="#neural-quantum-states-challenges">challenges</a> and glimpse an <a href="#outlook"> outlook </a> and perspectives of this emerging field.

 Within the blogpost I will assume you have some quantum background.
 I recognize though that this is an interdisciplinary field, so to make things a bit clearer for machine-learning-inclined people, please read through the extra expandable "ML boxes" to get a bit more of the quantum context.
-Alright, without further delay, let's get started!
+Alright, let's get started!
 * table of contents
 {:toc}